"That's a harp he's playing, Nobby," said one of them, after watching Imp for a while.

 Derek: There's always been an unpleasant edge to you, Dr. Bad.

 Dr. Bad: (with his hands on his ears) I am killing you, just to stop the puns.

-Shooting Stars generally has Vic give one horrible joke in the show.
+- Shooting Stars generally has Vic give one horrible joke in the show.
 Everybody remains stone-faced, church bells toll, the wind howls and a tumble-weed rolls by before we move on, leaving Vic sweeping into his sleeves.
 Then Bob tells the exact same joke and everybody laughs.

-In CSI: Miami: "That gives a new meaning to the term 'fried hard drive'".
+- In CSI: Miami: "That gives a new meaning to the term 'fried hard drive'".
 Cue silent stare.

-NCIS had McGee overusing the same one in one episode, nobody liked it.
+- NCIS had McGee overusing the same one in one episode, nobody liked it.

-Two: You might almost say they've had a complete metal breakdown.
+The Doctor: You might almost say they've had a complete metal breakdown.

 The Doctor: I'm so sorry, Jamie.

-In The Sarah Jane Adventures, Pungeon Master Clyde is telling Jo Jones that her family should spend more time together as her grandson Santiago is feeling neglected.
+- In The Sarah Jane Adventures, Pungeon Master Clyde is telling Jo Jones that her family should spend more time together as her grandson Santiago is feeling neglected.
 Otherwise "relations with Santiago might get a bit chilly."
 Even Clyde himself is ashamed of that pun.

-In the That '70s Show episode "Holy Crap!" when Kelso wants to grow a beard:
+- In the That '70s Show episode "Holy Crap!" when Kelso wants to grow a beard: